 - Store in an air tight container.
 It wont last long 🙂

-- In a medium saucepan, on medium high heat, combine all ingredients except the butter and whisk constantly with a wooden spoon, until the mixture thickens, for about 8 minutes.
-You know it is done when you run your finger on the back of the wooden spoon and it stays clean and the sides do not run.
+- In a medium saucepan, on medium heat, combine all ingredients except the butter and whisk constantly with a whisk, cleaning the sides constantly to gather up the bits, until the mixture thickens, for about 8 minutes.
+You know it is done when you run your finger on the back of the wooden spoon, dipped in the curd and it stays clean and the sides do not run.

 - Immediately strain the mixture through a sieve over a medium bowl.
 Once strained stir in the butter pieces, and keep stirring until well blended and smooth.
-Let it cool for about 30 minutes.
-Cover with a plastic wrap and and let it rest in the fridge for about an hour atleast.
+Cover it with a plastic wrap and Let it cool for about 30 minutes.
+Now let it rest in the fridge for about an hour atleast.

 - Put oven rack in middle position and preheat to 375°F.

 - Pulse flour, gingersnap cookies, ginger powder, sugar, and salt in a food processor until combined.
 Add butter and pulse until mixture resembles coarse meal with some small (roughly pea-size) butter lumps.
 Add yolks and pulse just until incorporated and dough begins to form large clumps.

 - Put dough in tart pan and pat out with well-floured fingers into an even layer over bottom and up sides so it extends to the rim.
 Chill 30 minutes.

 - Lightly prick tart shell all over with a fork, then line with parchment paper and fill with pie weights.
 Bake shell until golden around edge, about 15 minutes.
 Carefully remove the paper and weights and bake until shell is golden all over, about 15 minutes more.
 Cool shell completely in pan on a rack.

 - Preheat oven at 350 degrees.